Wandalen/wTools/module/core/mod_interface_meta/docs/feature/001_mod_interface.md

 - Exposed: item propagated to all ancestor modules.
 - Prelude: item propagated to all ancestors and intended for glob import.

-The layer directive integrates an existing Rust submodule into the parent's cascade.
+The layer directive integrates an existing submodule into the parent's cascade.
 The submodule's orphan, exposed, and prelude namespaces are wired into the parent's corresponding namespaces following the propagation invariant.

 This crate (`mod_interface_meta`) is the proc-macro companion and should not be used directly.
 The `mod_interface` facade crate re-exports the macro with documentation.